TU-Delft-DCC/TU-Delft-DCC.github.io/docs/03_Software/00_README.md

 # Research software guides
 ## About this guide
 This guide aims to give you a quick overview of research software concepts and best practices.
 After reading these materials you will be able to produce FAIR enough software in the context of your research.

+Bare in mind that even though data analysis involves scripting, and writing code, in the "Research data guides" we focus on the processes of working with data, while in these guides our focus will be on the quality of the scripts you right.
+Once you code regularly and in different projects, you will feel the need of managing your software as much as your data.
+Things like reusability, reproducibility and readability will become increasinly important to save you and others time.

 ![Research software](../img/rs_intro.jpg)
 ## What is research software
 > Research software engineering is the use of software engineering practices in research applications.
 The term was proposed in a research paper in 2010 in response to an empirical survey on tools used for software development in research projects.
 It started to be used in United Kingdom in 2012, when it was needed to define the type of software development needed in research. **This focuses on reproducibility, reusability, and accuracy of data analysis and applications created for research**.
 [Read more...](https://en.wikipedia.org/wiki/Research_software_engineering).